tekumara/notes/k3s.md

 #### listen tcp 0.0.0.0:6443: bind: address already in use

 This will occur if you are already running an API server, eg: Docker Desktop.
-Stop Docker Desktop, or specify an alternate port, eg: `k3d create --api-port 6444`
+Specify an alternate port, eg: `k3d create --api-port 6444`

 ## multipass